 Andrew Read: Hi Nilson, thanks some much for taking the time to speak with me.
 Can you tell us a little about Samba Meets Jazz Workshops and what the line-up will be this time around?

 Nilson Matta: The Samba Meets Jazz workshops is constantly evolving in terms of looking for new ways to teach the participants (students).
-This time we will have teaching guitarist Nelson Veras, tenor player John Snauwaert, Tap dancer Felipe Galganni and myself teaching Brazilian music, percussion and ensemble classes.
+This time the faculty will be guitarist Jeanfrançois Prins, tenor player John Snauwaert, Tap dancer Felipe Galganni and myself teaching Brazilian music, percussion, dance and ensemble classes.

-AR: Last Year’s Samba Meets Jazz workshop in Europe was in Sicily.
-How did this go and what prompted the choice for Paris for the location of this year’s event?
+AR: The last time Samba Meets Jazz workshop were in Europe was in Sicily.
+The following edition was planed for Paris but was cancelled due to the pandemic.
+Now that you’re back, what prompted the choice for Ghent as the location of this year’s event?

 NM: Sicily was the second time SMJ was in Italy, the first time was in Ferrara in 2017.
-So, last year we decided to do another one in Italy and this time in Palermo in Sicily as our regular participants loved Italy, and Sicily has its own culture.
+So, with that in mind we then decided do another one in Italy and this time in Palermo in Sicily as our regular participants loved Italy and Sicily has its own culture.
 It was just a great time over there teaching and playing with the students at our final concert.
-This year it was Alice Schiller’s, SMJ’s executive producer idea to present the workshops in Paris.
-We can’t wait to be in Paris this time around teaching and enjoying the beautiful city with the students.
+We did have a workshop planed for Paris in 2020 but this edition had to be cancelled due to the pandemic.
+This year it was Alice Schiller’s, SMJ’s executive producer’s idea to present the workshops in Ghent.
+We can’t wait to be in Belgium this time around teaching and enjoying the beautiful city with the students.
 The great thing is that most of the students also see Samba Meets Jazz is a vacation!

 AR: I see the Brazilian Tap Dancer Felipe Galganni will also be on the faculty.
 Can you speak a little about the Tap program and how Tap fits into the program overall?

-NM: Felipe is from Brasil and he is living in New York City.
+NM: Felipe, was also going to join the faculty for the Paris edition so we’re thrilled that he’ll also join us in Belgium.
+Felipe is from Brasil and he is living in New York City.
 One of our students mentioned she had been taking tap dance and Alice, Luisa Matta (my wife) and I thought it would be an interesting idea to have an expert tap dancer (Felipe Galganni, who knows Brazilian rhythms), join the program.
 It couldn’t fit better as far as we are concerned.
 Felipe teaches different Brazilian styles of rhythms and Jazz tap so the tapers will have the opportunity to learn new techniques and dance while being accompanied by our teachers under Felipe’s choreography.

 Felipe Galganni: Tap Dance as the African American art form that we know does not fit in any of the traditional Brazilian dance genres—it’s technique and history are very specific.
 In Brazil, we have some very popular dances, like Coco in the northeast of Brazil and Xula in the south, which are percussive dances, and that’s the closest connection you will get with American tap dance.